 Every brand's growth depends on its ability to attract new customers and drive sales from existing customers.
 Customer acquisition cost (CAC) is the cost of convincing a potential customer to become an actual customer.

-You should always be aiming to reduce the cost of customer acquisition — not just to recoup revenue, but because it's a sign of the health of your sales, marketing, and customer service programs.
+Pro tip: You should always be aiming to reduce the cost of customer acquisition — not just to recoup revenue, but because it's a sign of the health of your sales, marketing, and customer service programs.

 Customer Lifetime Value (CLV)

-Amazon is constantly changing, and so are your competitors.
-To stay ahead, it's important to review some combination of the metrics listed above regularly, and experiment with them to uncover opportunities and test assumptions.
-Analytics tools can help you uncover hidden metrics (such as CLV), they can also help you get realtime and centralized updates on all your metrics at a glance.
+Amazon is constantly evolving, and so are your competitors.
+To stay ahead, it's essential to regularly review a combination of the metrics listed above and experiment with them to uncover opportunities and test assumptions.
+Analytics tools, such as Nozzle, can help you discover hidden metrics (such as CLV.)
+They can also help you get real-time and centralized updates on all your metrics at a glance.